mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 };
 ```

-Now we can add this interface to any blueprint's "Class Settings", which gives us the option to then implement the function `GetEquipmentAsset`.
+Now we can add this interface to any blueprint's class settings, which gives us the option to then implement `GetEquipmentAsset` within that blueprint.

 ![Blueprint interface class settings]({{ '/assets/images/posts/future-proofing-interfaces/02-blueprint-interface-class-settings.png' | relative_url }})

 There is one important caveat here.
-If we try to call the function like in [Quick Recap](#quick-recap), we will get an error: `Do not directly call Event functions in Interfaces.
+If we try to call `GetEquipmentAsset` like in [Quick Recap](#quick-recap), we will get an error: `Do not directly call Event functions in Interfaces.
 Call Execute_GetEquipmentAsset instead`.
 This is the case with all `BlueprintNativeEvent` and `BlueprintImplementableEvent` functions.
-They must always be called by using the static `IEquippable::Execute_GetEquipmentAsset` instead.
+They must always be called by using the static `IEquippable::Execute_GetEquipmentAsset` function.

 But that is not all!
 We also have to make sure this static function is only ever called on objects that *actually implement the interface*.
 Attempting to call it on anything else results in another error.
 Here is how we can handle it correctly.